laiqujan/bayesian-analysis/README.md

  $ BC        : int  2 1 2 1 1 1 2 1 1 4 ...
  $ Resolution: int  1 1 1 1 1 0 1 1 1 1 ...
 </code> </pre>
+SVR and SBC are numerical variables.
+SVR range is from 0 to 1, showing the percentage/ratio validity rate.
+However, SBC is a positive integer count, i.e., N > 0.
+CW is a nominal or categorical variable representing the testing level or phase where a bug was detected.
+BC is weighted from 1 to 6, 1 is the default for each bug report, and weight is added +1 for each factor present in a bug report; see the above description of BC.

 # Likelihoods
 The outcome variable **Resolution** takes 0 or 1, and for this type of data, **Binomial Distribution** with special case (1/0) is used, also defined as a **Bernoulli Distribution**.